Clean Water and Sanitation

-Karatu district itself faces significant water challenges due to its remoteness, seasonal rains and lack of resources.
+African countries like Ethiopia face significant water challenges due to its remoteness, prone to drought and lack of resources.
 Most schools are without appropriate facilities causing a number of challenges: high levels of water-borne illness, poor attendance, low classroom participation, high drop-out rates, and difficulties in retaining teachers.
-Bringing clean water and improved hygiene facilities to schools addresses these issues and gives students a chance for a healthy bright future!
+Bringing clean water and improved hygiene facilities to schools address these issues and give students a chance for a healthy bright future!

 What is Rainwater Harvesting?